Plus: Have You Seen Cracker Barrel's Online Store???

 Whether you live near a Cracker Barrel or not, you’ll get a kick out of their online store.
 You can find a lot of food products, baking mixes, vintage candies, jellies, etc. You can also find GREAT holiday decorations, toys, and other non-food related goodies, too, but (as always) I’m focused on food right now.

-See the box of Corn Muffin Mix on the right?
+See the box of Corn Muffin Mix above?
 This mix makes AMAZING corn muffins – whether you use the recipe on the side that calls for bacon grease or the one that doesn’t.
 Either way is delicious.

 In addition to wonderful corn muffins (which are Heavenly with a pot of chilli, pinto beans, or great northern beans), this corn muffin mix is excellent for coating vegetables before frying.
 For my fried okra, green tomatoes, and squash, I’ve always used a combination of yellow cornmeal and flour – with more generosity extended to the cornmeal.
 Yesterday morning, I wanted to fry up a few little green tomatoes from the garden for my husband’s breakfast and found that – egads! – I was completely out of cornmeal.